The Only Living Boy in New York (film): Production

 On August 15, 2012, it was announced Marc Webb would direct the film.
 Actors joined the cast on separate dates: Miles Teller on November 4, 2014, Callum Turner on September 8, 2016, who replaced Teller in the cast, Kate Beckinsale on September 20, 2016, Pierce Brosnan on September 23, 2016, and Kiersey Clemons on September 27, 2016.
 Principal photography began in October 2016.

 Release

 The film was released on August 11, 2017, by Roadside Attractions and Amazon Studios.

 Critical response

 On review aggregator website Rotten Tomatoes, the film has an approval rating of 33% based on 91 reviews, and an average rating of 4.70/10.
 The site's consensus reads: "Narratively messy and cloying, The Only Living Boy in New York is a romantic trifle that audiences won't want to give a second date".
 On Metacritic, the film has a weighted average score of 33 out of 100, based on 23 critics, indicating "generally unfavorable reviews".

-Writing for Rolling Stone, Peter Travers unfavorably compared the film to The Graduate, giving it 1.5 stars out of 4 and saying, "Even the best actors – and this coming-of-age movie boasts a handful of them – can't fight this much tin-eared dialogue."
+Writing for Rolling Stone, Peter Travers unfavorably compared the film to The Graduate, giving it one and a half stars out of four and saying, "Even the best actors – and this coming-of-age movie boasts a handful of them – can't fight this much tin-eared dialogue."